Ashton-Sidhu/aethos/TECHNIQUES.md

   - SHAP Dependence Plot
   - Interpret Model with SHAP, LIME, Morris Sensitivity, etc.
   - Pickle Model
+  - Generate code files to run model as a service
   - Filter data based on cluster
   - Plot clusters in 2d and 3d
   - View all classification and regression metrics, including sMAPE